GithubPrankster/up_examples/README.md

 # The Uneven Prankster Examples
 These are folders containing implementations of examples of things I am learning about, mainly to put to the test what I acquired and become smarter at all that stuff.
 I made them open source because you should be able to learn too, young me would love these.

+### Planned Examples

+* Shader Reloading in OpenGL

+This will be a simple implementation of the popular ShaderToy web enviromment in OpenGL 4.6!
+The main idea is being capable of quickly seeing what your shader results into.

+* Chip-8 Emulator/Interpretor

+The implementation of the programmer's first emulation/interpretation project.
+This should be a bit cleaner than my past attempts.
+Surprisingly only a few instructions actually pose any difficulty!

+* Lua's C API

+I already have quite some knowledge with it, but I want to do examples of all the stuff I love, and this is one of them.
+You can obviously also do reloading in this one, however I will mainly focus on more game-destined uses.

+* CUDA C Programming

+I have not touched Nvidia's CUDA other than one long time ago.
+GPU programming is all the rage these days so I am curious about what it can do!
+The example will be likely a raytracing one.

+* MPEG-1 Decoding

+Mainly examples on using `pl_mpeg.h` for OpenGL and SDL2's software-esque rendering, and empowering your program with crispy pixelated video!
+Amazing for retro games with FMV-esque sequences.
+Included will be a CC licensed example video made by me.

+# Examples, Explained!

 ### Hot Reloading
 *Difficulty: Tricky*